jklymak/PelicanSite/content/pages/people.md

 ## Students

+{% img floatright {filename}/images/LinaRotermund.jpg 100px %}
 ### Lina Rotermund (2016-- MSc)

 Lina is working with Bill Williams and myself on flow and tidal mixing in the channels near Cambridge Bay.
+Lina has already gone on one Arctic exploration tour, and was part of the team that discovered the wrckage of Franklins' lost ship the [*HMS Terror*](https://www.theguardian.com/world/2016/sep/12/hms-terror-wreck-found-arctic-nearly-170-years-northwest-passage-attempt).

 {% img floatright {filename}/images/Hughes.jpg 100px %}
 ### [Ken Hughes](http://kghughes.com) (2014-- PhD)